libvips/libvips/doc/Using-vipsthumbnail.md

 # Looping

-vipsthumbnail can process many images in one operation.
+`vipsthumbnail` can process many images in one command.
 For example:

 ```
 $ vipsthumbnail *.jpg
 ```

 will make a thumbnail for every jpeg in the current directory.
-See the **Output directory** section below to see how to change where thumbnails are written.
+See the [Output directory](#output-directory) section below to see how to change where thumbnails are written.

 `vipsthumbnail` will process images one after the other.
 You can get a good speedup by running several `vipsthumbnail`s in parallel, depending on how